Jwolter23/RoosterChallenge/front-end-rooster/README.md

 - how to connect your markup to your scripts and styles
 - front end web development

-To run this program locally on your machine please clone this repo and follow the set-up instructions below.
+To run this program locally on your machine please clone this repo and cd into front-end-rooster then follow the set-up instructions below.

 <pre>
   npm install